ldgkrey/qcenabler/readme.md

 - While ingame you might need to unlock the mouse.
 Opening the crafting or inventory menu should suffice.<br />

 Currently the command scanning functionalty is disabled.
 The way QC is scanning for the Commands in the loaded Assemblies throws Exceptions because of something with Mscorlib.
-You can add commands with QuantumConsoleProcessor.TryAddCommand and your constructed commandata object or you use my CommandExtensions.AddCommand Method by reference the dll of the mod.
+You can add commands with QuantumConsoleProcessor.TryAddCommand and your constructed commanddata object or you use my CommandExtensions.AddCommand Method by reference the dll of the mod.

 For a list of commands available, you can type "commands" (without quotes).
 You dont need to add a slash infront of the commands.
 The commands are case sensitive.